-Carolyn Phillips, Interim Director
+Carolyn Phillips, Tools for Life Director

 Carolyn P. Phillips earned her undergraduate degree from the University of Georgia and her master's degree from the University of Kentucky.
 She is a nationally recognized consultant in the field of assistive technology and disabilities.
 She has spoken to numerous groups on topics that include assistive technology, advocacy, self-determination, and living with a learning disability.
 Carolyn serves as director of Tools for Life, Georgia’s Assistive Technology Act Program; the Pass It On Center; and the National Assistive Technology Reuse Technical Assistance and Coordination Center.
 She has dedicated her time and energy to promoting independence for people with disabilities through advocacy, education, assistive technology, and fundraising.

 Sheryl Ballenger, Deaf and Hard of Hearing Services Manager

 Sheryl Ballenger has a doctorate in adult education from the University of Georgia.
 She earned a bachelor's degree in speech-communication disorders and a master's degree in deaf education.
 Her education began with an associate's degree in Interpreter Training and she is certified in American Sign Language.
 She is the deaf and hard-of-hearing services manager at AMAC, and brings more than 20 years of disability-related work experience to the Center.

 Dawn Evans earned her bachelor's degree in psychology and a master's degree in social work from the University of Georgia.
 She is the AccessText Network Coordinator where she supports publishers and Disability Services Offices in colleges across the country to ensure the seamless request and delivery of publisher files on behalf of college students with disabilities.
 She has helped AMAC in achieving accessibility goals for more than eight years.